Rich15/FAQ-accordion-fEndMentor/README.md

 - I will continue to improve my Flexbox abilities (and Grid too).
 - I will start making more pages using Javascript and DOM manipulation.
-- I wanna find a more efficient way to achieve the "multiple overlap" effect.
+- ~~I wanna find a more efficient way to achieve the "multiple overlap" effect.~~ See [Update](#update).
 - I will improve the responsiveness of my pages, as well as their accesibility.

 ### Useful resources

 - [A complete guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This article is really useful to have all Flexbox properties on hand.
 - [Overlapping three elements](https://stackoverflow.com/questions/26644163/how-to-make-3-elements-overlap-each-other-with-css) - This Stack Overflow post gave me the idea to use the fake backgrounds to make the images overlap each other.
+(See next link)
+- [Specific element overriding overflow: hidden](https://stackoverflow.com/questions/8837050/allow-specific-tag-to-override-overflowhidden/29687454#29687454) - Thanks to this post I discovered how to make the orange box escape the `overflow: hidden;` property of `main`.
+No more fake backgrounds!
 - [How to create an accordion](https://www.w3schools.com/howto/howto_js_accordion.asp) - This w3 Schools tutorial helped me to end the accordion when I was stucked.
 It also helped to understand class toggling with Javascript.